prakharmrsl/easypcceo.github.io/pages/pc-cases/hard-drive-storage.md

 <div class="text">
 <h2>Fractal Design Node 804</h2>
 <h3>Micro ATX Case with Drive Storage</h3>
-<p>This bad boy is small, but that doesn't mean it isn't spacious inside.
-The Node 804 is a cleverly designed case, great for hard drive storage.</p>
+<p>This bad boy is small, but that doesn't it isn't spacious inside.
+The Node 804 is a cleverly designed case which is great for hard drive storage.</p>
 <div class="btn btn-centered">
 <a target="_blank" class="cta-button buy-button" href="https://amzn.to/3d4aeKq">Check Price on Amazon</a>
 </div>